mirror of

 <div class="line">Second, if the destination accepts the <em>link request</em> , it will send back a packet that proves the

-authenticity of its identity (and the receipt of the link request) to the initiating node.
+authenticity of it’s identity (and the receipt of the link request) to the initiating node.
 All

 nodes that initially forwarded the packet will also be able to verify this proof, and thus